 Feinberg and Levin developed the KIPP education model which has proven for more than nineteen years that the time-honored values of hard work and no excuses, discipline, and a relentless focus on results combined with more time in school is not only the right formula for overall student academic success, but is most especially needed to engage students who are at-risk and failing academically.

-Today, there are 141 KIPP schools serving over 50,000 students across the United States in urban and rural low-income communities located in 20 states and the District of Columbia.
+Today, there are 162 KIPP schools serving more than 58,000 students across the United States in urban and rural low-income communities located in 20 states and the District of Columbia.
 KIPP believes that investments in human capital development are required to bring about widespread and lasting change within our country's education system, and are paramount to ensuring that all KIPP students receive a quality, college-preparatory education.
 All KIPP schools are founded and led by talented, passionate and effective educators who complete rigorous, in-depth KIPP training programs.
 KIPP School Leaders in turn effectively attract, develop, and retain talented teachers and give them the tools, support and ongoing professional development to grow as professionals and close achievement gaps among students.

-Current census data confirms KIPP Nashville has a significantly higher percentage of economically disadvantaged families than most area public schools.
+Current census data confirms that KIPP Nashville has a significantly higher percentage of economically disadvantaged families than most area public schools.
 Ninety percent of KIPP Nashville students qualify for federal free or reduced price meals; all are zoned to under-performing neighborhood middle schools with suspension rates as high as 44%, and high schools where average student ACT scores are too low for college eligibility.

-Yet in spite of these seemingly insurmountable odds coupled with the daily, harsh realities faced by most youth living in low-income, high-risk neighborhoods, KIPP Nashville students emulate the academic success of their national cohorts by making significant progress and demonstrating academic excellence.
-KIPP Nashville students must - and do - make significant academic growth each year, and consistently outperform city and state averages on standardized tests.
-By the time KIPP Nashville students enter high school, a large majority are at grade level and prepared for continued academic success.
+Yet in spite of these seemingly insurmountable odds coupled with the daily, harsh realities faced by most youth living in low-income, high-risk neighborhoods, KIPP Academy Nashville students emulate the academic success of their national cohorts by making significant progress and demonstrating academic excellence.
+KIPP Academy Nashville students must - and do - make significant academic growth each year, and consistently outperform city and state averages on standardized tests.
+By the time KIPP Academy Nashville students enter high school, a large majority are at grade level and prepared for continued academic success.

-The 2012-13 academic growth of KIPP Nashville students grow more rapidly than peers from district middle schools, demonstrated by the value-added graph below (note: neighboring schools in red):
+The academic growth of KIPP Academy Nashville students has been more rapid than that of peers from district middle schools, as demonstrated by the value-added graph below (note: neighboring schools in red):